roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 -V, --version             Print version and exit
--v, --verbose             Increase verbosity level (may be used multiple times) -L, --list-supported      list supported schemes and formats -o, --output=OUTPUT_URI   Output file or device URI -f, --format=FORMAT       Force output file format
+-v, --verbose             Increase verbosity level (may be used multiple times) -L, --list-supported      list supported schemes and formats -o, --output=IO_URI       Output file or device URI --output-format=FORMAT    Force output file format --backup=IO_URI           Backup file or device URI (if set, used when there are no sessions) --backup-format=FORMAT    Force backup file format
 -s, --source=PORT         Source port triplet
 -r, --repair=PORT         Repair port triplet --miface=IFACE_IP         IP address of the network interface on which to join the multicast group